exercism/research_experiment_1/exercises/rust-1-a/README.md

 Your task is to find the moment when a clock's hands are perfectly aligned for a given hour.
 Given a standard 12-hour clock with hands which sweep continuously through time, there exists some second in each hour in which the hands are best lined up with each other.

-We provide a method with the signature
+We provide a method with the signature:

 ```rust
 fn hands_match(hour: u8) -> u32
 ```

-The domain of `hour`s is `1-12` inclusive.
+The range of possible values for `hour` is 1-12.
 The output must be the number of seconds after the hour at which the hands best line up.

 For example: